 We will then draft the documents for your review.
 Once you are satisfied, we will schedule a time for you to come in and sign the documents.
 We provide the notary and the witnesses- all you have to do is come in and sign.

 Our law firm has two office locations- one in Sharon, MA and the other in Chester MA.
 Other than the actual signing of your estate planing documents, we can do all of the work via telephone, email and video conference if it is not convenient for you to come to the offices.

 How to Get Started

 We can help you assess your situation and get you started on the road to the right solutions.
-You can use the button below to schedule a call back from a member of our team, give us a call at 781-784-2322, or fill out our web form to let us know a little more about your situation.
+You can read answers to some frequently asked questions about estate planning, and use the button below to schedule a call back from a member of our team, give us a call at 781-784-2322, or fill out our web form to let us know a little more about your situation.